quark0/CGL/README.md

 # CGL
-Learning Concept Graphs from Educational Data
+Learning Concept Graphs from Educational Data.

-The code implements a family of concept graph learning algorithms developed in the following papers:
+The code implements a family of Concept Graph Learning (CGL) algorithms developed in the following papers:
 >Hanxiao Liu, Wanli Ma, Yiming Yang, and Jaime Carbonell.
 "Learning Concept Graphs from Online Educational Data."
 In Journal of Artificial Intelligence Research 55 (2016): 1059-1090.

 >Yiming Yang, Hanxiao Liu, Jaime Carbonell, and Wanli Ma.
 "Concept graph learning from educational data."
 In the Eighth ACM International Conference on Web Search and Data Mining, pp. 159-168.
 ACM, 2015.